UPES M.Tech Admissions 2026

 The gate 2026 feb 8 exam covers CS-1, ST for the forenoon session and CS-2, EY, NM, PE for the afternoon session.

-The gate 2026 feb 8 paper analysis will be released right after the examination is over.
-It will contain subject wise analysis, difficulty level, and discussion on major topics.
+The GATE 2026 Feb 8 paper analysis has been released.
+It contains subject-wise analysis, difficulty level, and discussion on major topics.

-The gate 2026 feb 8 paper analysis helps students to identify important topics, and understand the type of question asked.
+The GATE 2026 Feb 8 paper analysis helps students to identify important topics and understand the type of questions asked.

 It helps in knowing the important topics and learning time allocation through analysis.